Lipiu/Lipiu/README.md

 ## Hi there 👋

+** 'Computer Science student' **

+I am currently studying computer science at ASE CSIE.
+Eager to learn and improve at a fast pace.
+Here are all my projects that I am working on.
 <!--
 **Lipiu/Lipiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.